 In recent times studies in the field of neuroscience are explaining what weavers all around the world have always known.
 Weaving can be a healing and calming practice.
-What else about our world have traditional cultures known all long that only in recent times is being acknowledged and respected?
+What else about our world have traditional cultures known all long that only in recent times is being acknowledged and supported by science?
 This section is where I list sources of inspiration: favorite books, links to blogs, articles, films and other resources I hope you may find useful.
+It is a work in progress.

 Land Acknowledgement 2020 I acknowledge that I reside on the traditional territory of the Suquamish Peoples, People of the Clear Salt Water, whose ancestors have lived here from time immemorial, preserving the land and waters that five generations of my own family have benefitted from.
 I express my deepest respect and gratitude for all indigenous […]